-Full faculty meetings normally take place once a year under the chairmanship of the president of the University or the provost.
+Full faculty meetings normally take place once a year chaired by the President of the University or the Provost.
 The faculty is responsible for approving the requirements of admissions, the programs of study, and the conditions of graduation.
 The faculty consists of full-time and invited part-time faculty members.